kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/validation.md

     1. Indicates that the method requires validation.
     2. Indicates that the result should be validated through the `Validator` of the return type.
     3. Standard validation annotation.

+A method that returns nothing can still validate its arguments, but result validation on a `void` / `Unit` return is a build error — there is no value to check.

 ### Validation Options { #validation-options-2 }